brandnewbox/PHP-Picture-Resizer/README.md

 ### (Optional) Build the Lambda Function Code in Node.js

-You can use the included zip file, or build the Lambda function that will resize our images for us as they get uploaded by hand.
+You can use the included zip file, but there is a good chance you'll want to do something other than resize the image to 620px wide.
+So you'll want to modify and build the Lambda function by hand.

 1. `cd` into the `lambda_function` directory in this project
 1. Run `npm install --prefix . aws-sdk gm async` to install the dependent modules.